KeremAR/DevOps-Cheat/CI-CD/cicd-readme.md

 *   **Core Question**: *"Let's create the official new version of our application and confirm it works in a production-like environment."*
 *   **Context**: This is the "single source of truth."
 The `main` branch represents the definitive state of the project.
 *   **Key Actions**:
-    1.  **Re-run All Tests**: Tests are run one last time on the actual `main` branch to catch any subtle integration issues that might have arisen from concurrent merges.
+    1.  **Re-run All Tests**: This is critical.
+Even if the PR's checks passed, another developer's code might have been merged into `main` in the meantime.
+Re-running tests on the new `main` state ensures that the combination of all recent features works correctly.
     2.  **Build & Push Immutable Artifact**: A versioned, permanent artifact (e.g., a Docker image tagged with the build number/commit hash) is created and pushed to a repository.
 This is the official build.
     3.  **Deploy to Staging**: This immutable artifact is deployed to the staging environment.
     4.  **Run Post-Deployment Tests**: More comprehensive tests (Integration, End-to-End) are run against the staging environment.